 Every true pastor takes delight in the spiritual growth of the believers under his tutelage.

 Apostle John said, “I have no greater joy than to hear that my children walk in truth.”
 (3 John 1:4 NKJV).

 Any pastor or spiritual leader who takes no delight in the spiritual growth of the believers under his care is simply selfish, carnal and wicked.

-If after several years of claiming to be born again you still have to depend constantly and totally on your pastor or prophet in order for you to know, discern or recognize God’s voice and leading, or to receive direct divine guidance and direction for your life, then you have not really grown up spiritually.
+If after several years of claiming to be born again you still have to depend constantly and totally on your pastor or prophet to hear, know, discern or recognize God’s voice and leading, or to receive divine guidance and direction for your life, then you have not really grown up spiritually.

-If after many years of being in the faith, your conduct or character is still not in any way close to that of Christ, or you are still not bearing or manifesting the fruit of the Spirit, then something is definitely wrong somewhere.
+If after many years of being in the faith, your conduct or character still does not resemble that of Christ in anyway, or you are still not bearing or manifesting the fruit of the Spirit, then something is definitely wrong somewhere.
 You should be concerned!

-It is sad but true that many people in our churches today are not growing up steadily into Christ (1 Cor.
-3:1-7).
-After several years of attending church services regularly and dutifully, yet they remain spiritually immature, shallow in spiritual understanding of God’s Word, unable to hear, recognize or discern God’s voice and leading and thus totally and continuously dependent on their pastors and prophets.
+It is sad but true that many people in our churches today are not growing up steadily into Christ.
+After several years of attending church services regularly and dutifully, yet they remain spiritually immature, shallow in spiritual understanding of God’s Word, unable to recognize or discern God’s voice and leading and thus totally and continuously dependent on their pastors and prophets.

 Why are many people in our churches today not maturing in the faith, or growing up into Christ steadily?

 Let us consider some possible causes and solutions.